 2. Know what you are willing to pay in advance

 Got a certain car in mind?
 Do some research before shopping to determine what the average cost of the car is.
 There are a ton of online tools that can help you make this determination.
 For instance, Kelley Blue Book and TrueCar.com are great places to start.

 These sites list both the manufacturer's retail price and the suggested retail price.
 Once you have an idea of what your car should really cost you, you won't be easily moved by the "supposed" discounts the car salesman is selling you.

 Your credit score will determine what interest rate you get.
 But it can also help you negotiate the cost of the car.
 Those two things combined can save you hundreds or even thousands of dollars in car expenses.
 One important thing to keep in mind when financing a car is that you will be taking on new debt.

-So it's important that you buy what you can realistically pay off and make a plan to pay off the debt as quickly as possible.
+It's important that you buy what you can realistically pay off and make a plan to pay off the debt as quickly as possible.
 Don't end up paying a bunch of interest after working hard to negotiate a better price—that's counter-productive.

 4. Secure outside financing

 One of the most clever ways to save on automotive expenses is to secure your own financing in advance of visiting a car dealership.
 This can save you a ton of money in interest compared to what your dealership might be able to offer you.